Nigeria raids over cough syrup addiction

 "These companies that were caught, from our records, have a limited amount of codeine, but from what the documentary showed there is indication that the production is more than the quantity that was approved.
 So the question can be asked, was there smuggling involved?"
 Prof Adeyeye said.

-The companies have so far made no public comment on the issue.
+The companies concerned have so far made no public comment on the raids.

+One of the companies featured in the documentary, Emzor, has released a statement on Facebook denying links to the black market and saying it has launched a full investigation into its current processes.

+The member of staff depicted has since been dismissed and reported to the police, the company said.

 What do we know about the ban?